inib/SMUbot/docs/README.md

-2. **Channel authorization (Queue Manager)** – Channel owners sign in through the Queue Manager UI and complete the authorization code grant with the `channel:bot` scope.
+2. **Channel authorization (Queue Manager)** – Channel owners sign in through the Queue Manager UI and complete the authorization code grant with the `channel:bot channel:read:subscriptions channel:read:vips` scopes.
 The backend records the channel during this handshake and subscribes to chat events using the previously obtained app access token.
 Only channels that complete this flow are joined by the bot.

 Owners can invite moderators by adding their Twitch accounts inside the Queue Manager, and authenticated users who manage multiple channels can switch between